kerendian/Zoom-System/README.md

 **A system that simulates the video chatting software ZOOM** This system contains rooms and students, where students can perform actions according to their type.

+The user can enter inputs and view outputs by using the various functionality of the system in the CMD menu.

 # System Architecture
 **There are three different types of students:** A student can only belong to one of these types.